zubinchopra/portaldocs/portal-sdk/generated/portalfx-creating-extensions.md

 ![New project template](../media/portalfx-overview/new-project-template.png)

-- Next, hit F5 to compile, and run your extension in IIS Express.
+- Next, click F5 to compile, and run your extension in IIS Express.
 - On first run you should see a request to install a certificate for localhost for IIS express Accept the certificate to continue

   ![Accept https certificate](../media/portalfx-overview/enablehttps.png)